 Summon is a particularly useful teaching feature that allows you to bring all students back onto the same part of the presentation so you know everyone is looking at the same thing at the same time.

-Outline is another key feature for teachers as it provides an opportunity to foreshadow what's next without revealing exactly what is coming up ahead.
+Outline is another key feature for teachers as it provides an opportunity to foreshadow what's next without revealing exactly what is ahead.
 Complemented with a timer option, this makes for a very clearly guided layout.

 Super Lock is a helpful way of locking certain objects so that only the teacher can edit.
 This gives students the freedom to interact with other parts knowing they are allowed to make changes or offer feedback where and when it's allowed.
 On the flip side of that there is Private Mode, which stops individuals contributing by hiding what they add, as you may need.